firebase/firebase-ios-sdk/README.md

 ### Firebase Database

-The Firebase Database integration tests can be run against a locally running Database Emulator or against a production instance.
+The Firebase Database Integration tests can be run against a locally running Database Emulator or against a production instance.

 To run against a local emulator instance, invoke `./scripts/run_database_emulator.sh start` before